yaraalaa0/ExpRob_CluedoGame/README.md

 `export PYTHONPATH=$PYTHONPATH:/root/ros_ws/src/armor/armor_py_api/scripts/armor_api/ `

-download this repository to your workspace.
-Then, build
+Download this repository to your workspace.
+Then, build it

 `catkin_make`